AsymptoticEpiphany/cpp_examples/README.md

 - Builds the project
 - Runs all unit tests with CTest

-You can view the CI status and logs on the GitHub Actions tab of your repository.
+You can view the CI status and logs on the GitHub Actions tab.

 ![Build Status](https://github.com/AsymptoticEpiphany/cpp_examples/actions/workflows/run_unit_tests.yml/badge.svg)